yt-project/yt/doc/source/developing/testing.rst

 When writing new tests, often one exposes bugs or writes a test incorrectly, causing an exception to be raised or a failed test.
-To help debug issues like this, ``nose`` can drop into a debugger whenever a test fails or raises an exception.
-This can be accomplished by passing ``--pdb`` and ``--pdb-failures`` to the ``nosetests`` executable.
-These options will drop into the pdb debugger whenever an error is raised or a failure happens, respectively.
+To help debug issues like this, ``pytest`` can drop into a debugger whenever a test fails or raises an exception.
+This can be accomplished by passing ``--pdb`` to the ``pytest`` executable.
+These options will drop into the pdb debugger whenever an error is raised or a failure happens.
 Inside the debugger you can interactively print out variables and go up and down the call stack to determine the context for your failure or error.

 .. code-block:: bash

-    nosetests --pdb --pdb-failures
+    pytest --pdb

 In addition, one can debug more crudely using print statements.
 To do this, you can add print statements to the code as normal.
 However, the test runner will capture all print output by default.
-To ensure that output gets printed to your terminal while the tests are running, pass ``-s`` to the ``nosetests`` executable.
+To ensure that output gets printed to your terminal while the tests are running, pass ``-s`` to the ``pytest`` executable.

 Lastly, to quickly debug a specific failing test, it is best to only run that one test during your testing session.
-This can be accomplished by explicitly passing the name of the test function or class to ``nosetests``, as in the following example:
+This can be accomplished by explicitly passing the name of the test function or class to ``pytest``, as in the following example:

 .. code-block:: bash

-    $ nosetests yt.visualization.tests.test_plotwindow:TestSetWidth
+    $ pytest yt/visualization/tests/test_plotwindow.py::TestSetWidth

-This nosetests invocation will only run the tests defined by the ``TestSetWidth`` class.
+This pytest invocation will only run the tests defined by the ``TestSetWidth`` class.

 Finally, to determine which test is failing while the tests are running, it helps to run the tests in "verbose" mode.
-This can be done by passing the ``-v`` option to the ``nosetests`` executable.
+This can be done by passing the ``-v`` option to the ``pytest`` executable.

-All of the above ``nosetests`` options can be combined.
+All of the above ``pytest`` options can be combined.
 So, for example to run the ``TestSetWidth`` tests with verbose output, letting the output of print statements come out on the terminal prompt, and enabling pdb debugging on errors or test failures, one would do:

 .. code-block:: bash

-    $ nosetests --pdb --pdb-failures -v -s yt.visualization.tests.test_plotwindow:TestSetWidth
+    $ pytest --pdb -v -s yt/visualization/tests/test_plotwindow.py::TestSetWidth

 .. _answer_testing: